-This ECOHAB solicitation provides an opportunity for investigators to propose research projects for HABs on the U.S. West Coast, Alaska, and the Great Lakes, as described in Section I.A.3.
+This ECOHAB solicitation provides an opportunity for investigators to propose research projects for HABs in the Gulf of Mexico, Caribbean, and Pacific Islands, as described in Section I.A.3.

-The major subjects of interest, as outlined in the ECOHAB Plan1 and reiterated in HARRNESS6, can generally be broken down as follows: Bloom Ecology and Dynamics, Toxins and their Effects, and Food Webs and Fisheries.
+The major subjects of interest, as outlined in the ECOHAB Plan1 and reiterated in HARRNESS6, can generally be broken down as follows: Bloom Ecology and Dynamics,

+Toxins and their Effects, and Food Webs and Fisheries.
 The goals of ECOHAB are to develop:

-- 1) Quantitative understanding of HABs and, where applicable, their toxins in relation to the surrounding environment with the intent of developing new information and tools, predictive models and forecasts, and prevention strategies to aid managers in coastal environments; and - 2) Understanding leading to models of trophic transfer of toxins, knowledge of biosynthesis and metabolism of toxins, and assessment of impacts of toxins on higher trophic levels.
+1) Quantitative understanding of HABs and, where applicable, their toxins in relation to the surrounding environment with the intent of developing new information and tools, predictive models and forecasts, and prevention strategies to aid managers in coastal environments; and

+2) Understanding leading to models of trophic transfer of toxins, knowledge of biosynthesis and metabolism of toxins, and assessment of impacts of toxins on higher trophic levels.